jojees/DevopsLab/README.md

 Pending Items:
 1. authbind

-## Setup and Installation of the workstation development node
+## Setup and installation of the lab environment
 1. Install following packages:
     - pyenv
     - poetry